IljaK91/whyjulia/presentation.md

 ---

+# Some of my favourite things #1

+* [QuantEcon](https://quantecon.org/): Provide lectures on quantitative economics including code to solve the models!
+  - They also provide [QuantEcon.jl](https://quantecon.org/quantecon-jl), a package with most of the functionality that you need as an economist, for example [CompEcon.jl](https://github.com/QuantEcon/CompEcon.jl).
+* [Parameters.jl](https://github.com/mauro3/Parameters.jl): Use parameters more comfortably.
+* [Queryverse.jl](https://github.com/queryverse/Queryverse.jl): Like R's tidyverse?
+There is something similar in Julia!

+Note: Many many more, but it's outside the scope of this presentation, CI

+---

+# Some of my favourite things #2

+* Macros aka meta programming:
+  - Want to know how fast your function is?
+Use `@btime foo()`, it runs your function many times averaging the resulting stopping times.
+Also gives information about allocation of memory.
+  - Want to know how to make your code faster?
+Use `@trace`.
+Want to see the machine code your function produces?
+Use `@code_native`.

+---

-# Some of my favourite things
+# Some of my favourite things #3

-* [AxisArrays](https://github.com/JuliaArrays/AxisArrays.jl): Arrays where each dimension can have a named axis with ranged values.
-* [Images](https://github.com/JuliaImages/Images.jl) & [Colors](https://github.com/JuliaGraphics/Colors.jl): Treat colors as a unit.
 * `github` integration: your code and its documentation accessible to everyone, automatically tested on multiple architectures, with coverage reports.

-Note: Many many more, but it's outside the scope of this presentation, CI
+  - You would like to know how one of the packages works you are using?
+You can view the source code on `github` and read it (most likely written in Julia)!
+* Makes it easy to contribute yourself.
+File issues with developers directly, bugs are quickly fixed.

 ---

 # Free & open source